Isysxp/Pico_1140/README.md

  Ian Schofield Jan 2023

- Update Jan 2023<br>
+ Update Jan 2023<BR>
  This is a major update with many minor change.
 The most important point is that the app has now gone multi-user!<br>
  I have added and extra DL11 interface.
-If you use a SparkFun board, upload the .uf2 in the images directory.<br>
+If you use a **SparkFun board**, upload the .uf2 in the images directory.<br>
  2 comm ports will appear ... connect a terminal instance to both of them.
  For thse who wish to build the code .... edit tusb_config.h in Pico-SDK\src\rp2_common\pico_stdio_usb\include\<br>
  #define CFG_TUD_CDC             (2)<br>